schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 ### Assignment Overview

-In this first assignment, you are given a set of unassembled reads from a mysterious pathogen that contains a secret message encoded someplace in the genome as a novel insertion.
-Your task is to assess the quality of the reads, assemble the genome, identify and decode the secret message.
-If all goes well the secret message should decode into a recognizable english text, otherwise doublecheck your offsets and try again.
+In this assignment, you are given a set of unassembled reads from a mysterious pathogen that contains a secret message encoded someplace in the genome.
+The secret message will be recognizable as a novel insertion of sequence not found in the reference.
+Your task is to assess the quality of the reads, assemble the genome, identify, and decode the secret message.
+If all goes well the secret message should decode into a recognizable english text, otherwise doublecheck your coordinates and try again.
 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/jhu/spring2017/600649/home)

 #### Question 1.
 Coverage Analysis [10 pts]